spine-tools/SpineOpt.jl/README.md

 #### Solution

 The easiest way to get around this is to reset the General registry and try to add SpineOpt again.
-Paraphrasing Julia's helpdesk, "Registry installation on Windows is a bit bad (but fixed in upcoming version)"
+Paraphrasing Julia's helpdesk, "Registry installation on Windows is a bit bad (but fixed in upcoming version)".

 So, just copy/paste the following in the julia prompt: